Scoreboard

 Random Prize Draw

-Ho Tak Yi, Vocational Training Council, Hong Kong
+Chan Ho Yeung, Vocational Training Council, Hong Kong

 Emma P, Seymour Independent School District